Would attacking sites “important” to “Iranian culture” be a “war crime”? (Not always)

 There are a variety of treaties and agreements that speak to the protection of cultural sites in wartime, but the most important is the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (CCP).
 (The U.S. is a party to the CCP).

-The ICRC fact sheet provides a good summary of the protections of the CCP provides, and an extract is below (emphasis added):
+The International Committee for the Red Cross (ICRC) fact sheet provides a good summary of the protections of the CCP provides, and an extract is below (emphasis added):

 Protection: Parties to the Convention must safeguard their own cultural property against foreseeable effects of armed conflict (CCP, Art.
 3).